► New Revolution A-One reviewed

 Good news is, the car’s completely undamaged, and the expert Valour Racing squad running the car soon have it cleaned up and ready to go for the third and final race of the day, a 50-minute enduro featuring a mandatory pitstop.
 The track starts soaking wet for this race too, but by middle-distance it’s dried dramatically and it’s a case of walking a tightrope on melting wet tyres, driving off-line to cool them on the straights and trying to avoid sliding around too much in the corners (good fun though it might be).
 The Valour team bolt on a set of slick tyres during the pitstop and in the final laps the track’s practically dry.
 It’s a chance to finally drive the Revolution flat-out on one of the country’s best circuits and fantastic, breathless fun.
 The braking performance, high-speed stability and relentless torque make it an intense, addictive experience.
 Crossing the line in sixth place overall, the feature-length race feels like it’s passed in the blink of an eye.

 Meanwhile, the team have sorted the problems the production Revolution had been suffering earlier on, and James Abbott takes a great win, gambling on slick tyres at the start of the race, surviving the treacherous early laps and overhauling the rest of the field as the track dries.

 Revolution A-One: verdict

-Creator Phil Abbott reckons the Revolution A-One to be at around ‘5% of its potential’ currently.
-Even in its nascent form, it’s already a highly impressive car which not only feels highly able from a dynamic standpoint but, just as importantly, a well thought-through machine conceptually.
-Follow its progress with interest; following it on track could be tricky.
+When we first drove the A-One in June 2019, its creator Phil Abbott reckoned it to be at around ‘5% of its potential.’
+Even in its nascent form, it was already a highly impressive car which not only feels highly able from a dynamic standpoint but, just as importantly, a well thought-through machine conceptually.